httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The signature parameters component value is serialized as a parameterized inner list using the rules in [Section 4 of RFC8941](#RFC8941) as follows:

 1. Let the output be an empty string.
 2. Determine an order for the component identifiers of the covered components.
 Once this order is chosen, it cannot be changed.
-This order MUST be the same order as used in creating the signature input ({{signature-input}}).
+This order MUST be the same order as used in creating the signature input ({{create-sig-input}}).
 3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to [Section 4.1.1.1 of RFC8941](#RFC8941) and append this to the output.
 4. Determine an order for any signature parameters.
 Once this order is chosen, it cannot be changed.
 5. Append the parameters to the `inner-list` in the chosen order according to [Section 4.1.1.2 of RFC8941](#RFC8941),